 Marketing automation makes a marketer's job a whole lot easier.
 It is an umbrella term for technology that automatically manages marketing processes and campaigns across multiple channels.
 This makes it easy to send automated emails, texts, social media posts and messages in chat apps.
-It also ensures that you can implement a digital marketing strategy without manually having to press send on each and every email, text, social media post, or message in chat apps like WhatsApp or Apple Business Chat.
+It also ensures that you can implement a digital marketing strategy without manually having to press send on each and every email, text, social media post, or message in chat apps like WhatsApp or Apple Messages for Business.

 To send these marketing messages automatically, a set of triggers and tasks must be defined.
 These triggers and tasks are referred to as workflows.
 Workflows can be drawn up from scratch, but marketing automation software usually contains certain templates to easily define workflows.

 What are automated workflows?

 Broadly speaking, a workflow is perhaps best described as a sequence of steps or processes that a business takes to complete a task.
 That task can be of different types and range in terms of how long it takes to complete or complex it is.
 It can also span multiple departments within a company or across various channels.

 Within each workflow task, there is usually a varying quantity of other factors involved, such as timelines and approvals.
 However, to properly understand what workflows are and how they work within marketing automation, it’s best to use relevant examples: